 Around 50% of meningitis cases in the UK are among under 5s, babies and toddlers.

-University students are also at a higher risk of meningitis with 15-19 years two and a half times more like to carry olds carry a meningitis causing bacteria than adults.
+University students are also at a higher risk of meningitis with 15-19 year olds two and a half times more like to carry a meningitis causing bacteria than adults.